nxskok/pasias/docs/21-discriminant-analysis.md

 This was easier because we had the same number of fields of each type.
-If we didn't have that, the right way to go then would be to work out *row* percentages: ``out of the fields that were actually sandy, what percent of them got classified as sandy'', and so on.
+If we didn't have that, the right way to go then would be to work out *row* percentages:
+"out of the fields that were actually sandy, what percent of them got classified as sandy", and so on.

 This is not a perfect classification, though, which is about what you would expect from the soil types being intermingled on the plot of